 How Are Your Tires Made?
 Have you ever taken a moment to think about how your vehicle's tires are made?
 Probably not, yet doing so may help you better understand what goes into our tire repair service.
 More than just a few inches of thick rubber, your tires are actually made from layer after layer of fabric cords called plies.
 These plies sit atop steel belts that help to reinforce both the sidewall and the treads, which is formed from several layers of synthetic rubber.
 Steel cable loops called beads give the tire the strength needed to stay seated on the rim.
 Once those components are placed together, they are run through a curing machine which cuts the tread pattern and bonds all the components together.
 To learn more about tires, including tire repair cost, visit Meineke #2717 in College Station, TX today.

-Why Your Tires Matter
+Why Are Your Tires So Important?

-Do Your Tires Need to Be Replaced?
+How Can You Tell When Your Tires Need to Be Serviced?

 What are some signs that you need your tires or wheels repaired?
 Some may seem fairly obvious.
 A puncture or blowout will typically have you on the computer or phone researching all of your "flat tire repair near me" options.
 However, there are other, less subtle signs that your wheels or tires are in need of service.
 One may be if you experience issues with your vehicle's performance, such as a noticeable shaking in the steering wheel or the entire vehicle whenever you go above 40 mph.
 Another may be uneven wear across the tread of each of your vehicle's tires.
 A quick balance or tire rotation service done at Meineke #2717 in College Station, TX can help you avoid ending up getting stranded on the side of the road.

 What Happens If You Avoid Repairing Your Tires?